|Founded||Founded in 1970 by Lil Rich in or near North Center Lincoln Park|

 Playing card with 2 of spades showing

 The Insane Deuces spawned out of the Morgan Deuces gang that operated out of the Pilsen neighborhood along Morgan Street.
-The Morgan Deuces date all the way back to the late 1950s in the West Loop neighborhood then by 1959 they had packed up and moved to Pilsen between 16th and 18th and Morgan in Pilsen.
+The Morgan Deuces date all the way back to 1959 as they were founded between 16th and 18th and Morgan in Pilsen.
 A short time later the Morgan Deuces opened Taylor and Morgan in the Near West Side neighborhood.

-In the year 1970, a very young member named “Lil Rich” of the Morgan Deuces moved from 18th and Morgan to the Lathrop public housing projects which is located mostly in the North Center neighborhood and partially in the Lincoln Park neighborhood on Chicago’s north side.
+In the year 1971, “Lil Rich” of the Morgan Deuces moved from 18th and Morgan to the Lathrop public housing projects which is located mostly in the North Center neighborhood and partially in the Lincoln Park neighborhood on Chicago’s north side.
 “Lil Rich” met up with a group of kids of mixed race, white, black and Latino that were all friends of his cousin Augie (also known as Baby D or Wet Back) and told them the wonderful stories of the crazy gang banging on the streets of Pilsen.
 He told them the famous battles that went down along 18th street while these kids shared their own stories of watching the Barons and Blackhawk Hoyne Outlaws dominate the projects.
 The Morgan Deuces had a wicked reputation and since Richie was a member he was especially admired.
 Some of these 12 kids Lil Rich met were members of the Junior Barons which was the younger members of the older Barons Street gang.
 I do not know what happened to the Blackhawk Hoyne Outlaws but at some point they died out and the Senior Barons were raising families and not as strong after their leader Gilbert Sanchez was killed on July 27, 1968.

 The Barons considered the projects as theirs and protected that territory and now their younger Junior Barons were ready to gangbang as hard as or harder than the Senior Barons, but the Senior Barons were running out of gas and were not as wild anymore.
 Lil Rich and guys like “Baby D,” and “Wink D” wanted to get a newer club going that could be a spinoff of both the Junior Barons and the Morgan Deuces that is when they came up with the “North Side Deuces” but that quickly changed to “Insane Deuces” and they became more independent of the Morgan Deuces.
-At that point in 1970, the Barons retired and left the projects to the Deuces and Deuces agreed to protect the projects and the Barons’ families.
+At that point in 1971, the Barons retired and left the projects to the Deuces and Deuces agreed to protect the projects and the Barons’ families.
 The original 12 Insane Deuces were mixed race reflecting on the demographic of the projects at the time.
 Augie was Puerto Rican as was Lil Rich while Wink was black who just returned from Vietnam.
 Keg, another founder was Irish and Humphries was Italian, all were founders.

 Now the Insane Deuces had 3 factions and continued to grow throughout the 1970s reaching hundreds of members.
-The Deuces would make friends with the Latin Kings around and inside the projects in the mid-1970s and allowed the Latin Kings to move into the buildings at “The Shoe Horn” which was the intersection of Leavitt and Hoyne and all the buildings in that area.
+The Deuces would make friends with the Latin Kings around and inside the projects in the mid-1970s and allowed the Latin Kings to move into the buildings at “The Shoe Horn” which was the intersection of Leavitt and Hoyne and all the buildings in that area in the year 1975.
 The Deuces needed a powerful ally because they were fighting very heavily with the much larger Simon City Royals over at their “Jahn Deuce” and Hamlin Park sections.
 The Deuces were also rumbling with the Gaylords that were not too far away in Logan Square.
 The Deuces were also squaring off with the Paulina Barry Community gang that had the nearby turf of…you guessed it… North Paulina Street and West Barry Avenue.
 The Paulina Barry Community was actually the Deuces’ arch enemies along with Simon City Royals.